perwendel/perwendel.github.io/_posts/tutorials/2017-01-28-using-spark-with-kotlin.markdown

 <br>
 Kotlin: `get("/path") { req, res -> ...}`.

-<p class="comment">The syntax `(){}` might look a little strange to Java programmers.
+The syntax `(){}` might look a little strange to Java programmers.
 Kotlin supports <a href="https://kotlinlang.org/docs/reference/lambdas.html#closures" target="_blank">trailing closures</a> and provides <a href="https://kotlinlang.org/docs/reference/grammar.html#semicolons" target="_blank">semicolon inference</a>.
-Simplified, this means you don't have to wrap closures in parentheses and end every statement with a semicolon.</p>
+Simplified, this means you don't have to wrap closures in parentheses and end every statement with a semicolon.

 ## Creating a Spark/Kotlin CRUD microservice